Doctor of Science: Other European countries

 In the former Yugoslavia, (Croatia, Serbia, Bosnia and Herzegovina, Montenegro, Slovenia, North Macedonia), title doktor nauka or doktor znanosti (literally "doctor of science") is used in a much broader sense than DSc, simply referring to a field of academic study – from art history (doktor znanosti/nauka povijesti umjetnosti), philosophy (doktor znanosti/nauka filozofije), and literary studies (doktor znanosti/nauka književnosti) to hard sciences such as molecular biology (doktor znanosti/nauka molekularne biologije).
 It is therefore formally recognized as a PhD degree.

 Starting in 2016, in Ukraine Doctor of Philosophy (PhD, Доктор філософії) is the highest education level and first science degree.
 "Doctor of Sciences" (DSc Доктор наук) is the second and the highest science degree, awarded in recognition of a substantial contribution to scientific knowledge, origination of new directions and visions in science.
-A PhD degree is a prerequisite for heading a university department in Ukraine.
+Since 2016, a PhD degree is one of the prerequisites for heading a university department in Ukraine.

 In Belarus "Doctor of Sciences" (DSc, Доктар навук) is the highest level of education that follows a PhD.
 Is awarded by The Higher Attestation Commission under the aegis of the President of the Republic of Belarus.

 North America

 United States

 In the United States, the formally recognized traditional Doctor of Science is an academic research doctoral degree awarded by research universities.
-The academic research ScD (or DSc) is considered by both the United States Department of Education and the National Science Foundation to be equivalent to the more commonly awarded PhD and not higher than a PhD as is the case in some European countries.
+The academic research ScD (or DSc) is not higher than a PhD as is the case in some European countries.

 The first North American ScD was inaugurated by Harvard University in 1872, when graduate studies first began at Harvard, and where the PhD and ScD degrees were introduced in the same year.
 The Doctor of Science research degree is earned with the formal dissertation defense and approval of a committee on the basis of original research and publications, and it is awarded predominantly in doctoral-level science programs, such as engineering, medical and health sciences, and health economics.

-Although rarer than the Doctor of Philosophy, the Doctor of Science is awarded by institutions including the following:
+Although rarer than the Doctor of Philosophy, the Doctor of Science is awarded by institutions including: